radupetrisel/bucket-list/Readme.md

 *Answer*: The clickable area on the button is determined by the size of its label - in this case, the image inside it.
 Changing the button's shape and size later on will affect its looks, but not the clickable area.

 **Challenge #2**: Our app silently fails when errors occur during biometric authentication, so add code to show those errors in an alert.

+**Challenge #3**: Create another view model, this time for EditView.
+What you put in the view model is down to you, but I would recommend leaving dismiss and onSave in the view itself – the former uses the environment, which can only be read by the view, and the latter doesn’t really add anything when moved into the model.